 Amtrak took the federal money to create the study and produced a document.
 Amtrak’s bottom line was a figure so enormous it was impossible to even consider.

 Cooler heads wondered what all of the Amtrak fuss was about; the tracks at the time were in good shape, some local cities needs to repair their station buildings they owned, and it was believed most of the locomotives and Superliner equipment was still on the active equipment rosters.

 Fast forward to 2016 and the Southern Rail Commission on the Gulf Coast sponsored to great acclaim a demonstration train between New Orleans and Florida in an effort to jumpstart new service.

-Five years later there is still an effort to restore at least service between New Orleans and Mobile, with some bumps along the way.
+Six years later there is still an effort to restore at least service between New Orleans and Mobile, with some major bumps along the way.

 In March of 2017 through an unwanted takeover, E. Hunter Harrison became the new CEO of CSX and immediately began implementation of the questionable Precision Scheduled Railroading model.
 He only lived until December of that same year, but the damage was done.

 When CSX was nicely asked what it would take to restore the Sunset east of Mobile his minions came to a meeting and laid down a demand for $2 billion to bring the former Sunset line up to CSX standards to again host the train.
 No discussion was allowed; it was take it or leave it.

 Two things had happened along the way: PTC was in the process of being implemented nationwide for any routes hosting passenger trains and/or trains hauling certain hazardous freight.
 And, the federal law had also been changed in Amtrak’s favor requiring prompt dispatching and delivery of Amtrak trains.